kleenman/tds_capstone/README.md

 Warning:
 Making the masks and training the model takes a considerable amount of time.
 Therefor we don't recommend creating the masks and training the model again.
-Please load the model from GitHub for the Gradio inteface.
+Please load the model from GoogleDrive for the Gradio inteface.